datacheckerbv/AutoCapture/README.md

 - Glare classification instead of segmentation.

 ## CHANGES v2.0.0

+*BREAKING CHANGE*
+Please note: The migration from V1 to V2 is a breaking change.
+The outputs are changed and the SDK is locked with a token.

 - Added Token. (see [Token](#token), [Configuration](#configuration))
 - Added cropping of face. (see [Configuration](#configuration), [Output](#output))